Chase Claypool Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 Matchup vs. Minnesota

-- The 271.3 passing yards the Vikings give up per game makes them the NFL's 24th-ranked pass defense this season.
+- The Vikings have the NFL's 24th-ranked pass defense this season, surrendering 271.3 yards per game through the air.

 - The Vikings' defense is 23rd in the league, giving up 1.8 passing touchdowns per game.